- Home

 Description

-This book argues that early Vedic poet-priests deployed various forms of hate speech to negotiate interpersonal conflict and in/out-group status.
+This book argues that early Vedic poet-priests deployed various forms of hate speech to negotiate interpersonal conflict and social status.

 Table of Contents